Cór Geal 2022 – The Show Must Go On!

 Autumn / Winter 2021

-This being Cór Geal– who knows what else might pop up in the meantime, so keep an eye out for unanticipated musical pleasures!
+This being Cór Geal– who knows what else might pop up as we plan for 2022 – so keep an eye out for unanticipated musical pleasures!

 Cór Geal 2020